WomensCodingCircle/ai-deep-learning/books-top5-ml-dl.md

-#  Books & Resources for Machine Learning and Deep Learning
+#  Books Top 5, for machine learning and deep learning

-## Top-5 books:
+## Top-5 book:

  1. Howard and Gugger, ***Deep Learning for Coders with Fastai and PyTorch***, c 2020
    After working through VanderPlas, fastai has the best beginner book for deep learning.